image of me

 -My favorite color is blue

--I can knit and crochet - my go-to projects are hats and scarves
+-I can both knit and crochet - my go-to projects are hats and scarves

 -I drink copious amounts of coffee and tea